Digital Headquarter: a Comprehensive Approach to Operating a Digital Workplace

 The concept of “digital headquarters” prompts companies to think about how they could create a consistent, integrated, and empowering work experience for the workforce, dispersed across functions and locations.

-The term “digital headquarters” was coined by Deloitte in the to describe the scope of operational and technological changes required to support the newly emerging hybrid work patterns.
+The term “digital headquarters” was coined by Deloitte in the Tech Trends 2021 report to describe the scope of operational and technological changes required to support the newly emerging hybrid work patterns.

 Traditionally, companies prioritized investments in improving corporate intranets and physical office amenities to create a safe, satisfying, and streamlined work experience for employees.